lorry2018/minimajs/README.md

 ```

 The services attribute of plugin.json is described as below.
 + services: Optional.
-The minimajs allows you to register a service by plugin.json or the addService method of PluginContext/Minima.instance.
+The minimajs framework allows you to register a service by plugin.json or the addService method of PluginContext/Minima.instance.
 The service defined in the plugin.json will be registered to the framework while starting the plugin.

-The services is a array definition.
+The services is an array definition.
 Each service element contains name, service and properties attributes.
 The name is the unique service name, used to find the service instance.
 The service attribute defines the service JS file path relative to the plugin directory.
 The properties attribute is used to filter the target service.
 Below is the typical usage of services attribute.

 ```json
 [{